apitrox/txcap-website/README.md

-# Texas Courtroom Assistance Program Website
+# Courtroom Assistance Program Website

 ## Project Overview
-Modern, responsive website for the Texas Courtroom Assistance Program (CAP), built using Tailwind CSS and Swiper.js.
+Modern, responsive website for the Courtroom Assistance Program (CAP), built using Tailwind CSS and Swiper.js.
 This site provides free legal assistance information to parents and guardians in Texas.

 ## Technology Stack
 - **HTML5** - Semantic markup